gj100596/Popular-Movies/README.md

 You need to get your API Key from https://www.themoviedb.org/ and use it.
 There are 2 way of using it:

-1) Enter the key at line 92 & 94 in MovieListFragment file

-2) Create a class named FixedData and make a static String member API in it.
+1) Create a class named FixedData and make a static String member API in it.
 Put your key into that member.

+2) Enter the key at line 92 & 94 in MovieListFragment file, line 184 & 241 in MovieDetailFragment File